Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

-\begin{definition} Given a Legendrian knot $L \subset \Mxi$, we first remove a standard neighbourhood of $L$.
-This standard neighbourhood has convex boundary with two dividing curves of slope $tb(L)$, {\it ie.\ }$tb(L)\mu + \lambda$, where $\lambda$ is the Seifert framing.
-To do {\it contact $(r)$-surgery}, where $r$ is any non-zero rational number, we first choose the shortest counter-clockwise path from $tb(L)$ to $tb(L)+r$ in the Farey tessellation.
-Let the labels along this path be $c_1=tb(L), \ldots, c_k = tb(L)+r$.
-For each jump $c_1\to c_2,\ldots,c_{k-2}\to c_{k-1}$, we glue in a basic slice of either sign ($+$ or $-$), where the back face of the basic slice corresponding to $c_i \to c_{i+1}$ has slope $c_i$ and the front face has slope $c_{i+1}$.
-Finally, glue in a solid torus with meridional slope $c_k$ and boundary slope $c_{k-1}$ (which according to Theorem~\ref{solid torus} has a unique tight contact structure up to isotopy).
-The result is $(M_{tb(L)+r}(L),\xi_n)$.
-Contact surgery with negative (resp.\ positive) framing (relative to the natural contact framing) is called {\it negative (resp.\ positive) contact surgery} (negative contact surgery is often called {\it Legendrian surgery}).
+Contact surgery with negative (resp.\ positive) framing (relative to the natural contact framing) is called \textit{negative (resp.\ positive) contact surgery} (negative contact surgery is often called \textit{Legendrian surgery} in the literature).
 Note that many choices were made along the way, and in general there is no well-defined contact surgery.
-When $n = 1/m$ for some integer $m \neq 0$, however, there is a unique contact surgery.
-When $n > 1$ is an integer, there are two possibilities, depending on the sign of the single basic slice used to perform the surgery.
-In general, there are two preferred possibilities, one where all negative signs are chosen, and one where all positive signs are chosen.
-We denote these two possibilities by $\xi^-_n$ and $\xi^+_n$.
-When not otherwise indicated, contact $(n)$-surgery will refer to $\xi^-_n$. \end{definition}
+When $r = 1/m$ for some integer $m \neq 0$, however, there is a unique contact surgery.
+When $r > 1$ is an integer, there are two possibilities, depending on the sign of the single basic slice used to perform the surgery.
+In general, there are two preferred possibilities: one where all negative signs are chosen, and one where all positive signs are chosen.
+We denote these two possibilities by $\xi^-_r$ and $\xi^+_r$.
+When not otherwise indicated, contact $r$-surgery will refer to $\xi^-_r$. \end{definition}

+We now describe Ding and Geiges's algorithm \cite{DG:surgery} for converting a general contact surgery diagram into one only involving contact $(\pm 1)$-surgeries.